 Opening in May 2014, Gloucester Services has dramatically exceeded all financial targets and the halo effect has increased revenue at Tebay Services and other group companies.

 “One of the decisions you have to make as a business is when to bring in external expertise.
 This can be difficult, especially when it relates to your core brand, but that’s sometimes when you need it most.
-We were discussing problems that were strategic but also creative.
-Squad were a small and young organisation, they knew our business and had some empathy with it and they came with both a strategic and creative background.
-And so we set about working together.”
+Squad come with both a strategic and creative background and really helped us to think about our positioning and how we present that to our customers, both through our branding and our narrative.
+Their external perspective was very valuable and they are great to work with.”

 Sarah Dunning – CEO, The Westmorland Family